 Yes, college tuition costs are far outpacing inflation, and yes this is a big concern for most parents.
 But there’s good news: the Minnesota College Savings Plan can pay for these costs.
 If you’ve got $25 and a spare 15 minutes, you could open an account today.
 Since your account can grow tax deferred, you’ll save more over time, so the sooner you start the better.

 The Minnesota College Savings Plan Gives You More Choice

-Choose from a variety of investments that fit your timeline and investment goals, including an easy, all-in-one option like the age-based investment options that automatically change as your child ages.
+Choose from a variety of investments that fit your timeline and investment goals, including an Enrollment Year Investment Option intended to automatically position your savings for optimal performance throughout the lifetime of your account.
+This option automatically shifts from aggressive to conservative investments as your child approaches their expected year of enrollment in school.
 Use the money at any state or private college, technical school, or community college that offers financial aid — even schools outside the US.
 Make qualified withdrawals free from tax on not just tuition, but certain room and board, books, computers and related technology expenses, equipment and supplies.